BaileyYi19307/test-final-project/README.md

 ## Overview

-CampusClearOut is a designed for university students to buy, sell, or give away furniture and other items at the end of the semester.
-Managing multiple listings across various platforms can be overwhelming and inefficient.
+CampusClearOut is a web platform designed for university students to buy, sell, or give away furniture and other items at the end of the semester.
+Managing multiple listings across various platforms can be overwhelming and annoying.
 CampusClearOut makes this process easier by providing a single, secure space where students can easily post their items, browse available listings, and coordinate meetups for pickups.

-Users can register using their university credentials to ensure safety and community exclusivity.
-Once logged in, students can list their items, browse others’ posts, and schedule meetups to exchange goods.
-The platform features a built-in rating system, allowing sellers and buyers to rate each other’s reliability, including marking "no-shows" for missed meetups.
+Once students have registered and logged in, they can list their items, browse others’ posts, and schedule meetups to exchange goods.
+The platform features a built-in rating system, allowing sellers and buyers to rate each other’s reliability, including marking "no-shows" for missed meetups to keep things transparent for other students.

 ## Data Model